 Face flies, Musca autumnalis, are so named because they gather around the eyes and muzzles of livestock, particularly cattle.
 They may also be found on the withers, neck, brisket, and sides.
 Their mouthparts are adapted for sponging up saliva, tears, and mucus.
-Face flies are usually not considered blood feeders because their mouthparts are not piercing or bayonet-like.
+Face flies are usually not considered blood feeders because their mouthparts are a sponging type and not piercing or bayonet-like, as are those of Stomoxys calcitrans.
 However, they follow blood-feeding flies, disturb them during the feeding process, and then lap up the blood and body fluids that accumulate on the host's skin.
 Face flies are found on animals that are outdoors and usually do not follow animals into barns.

 Cattle are the principal host of the face fly in the USA, but face flies will also feed on horses and probably sheep and goats.
 The face fly is a pest of range cattle; it does not develop in feedlot situations and thus is not a parasite of confined cattle.
 The eggs are laid in fresh cattle feces in rangeland situations and hatch in ~1 day.
 The yellowish larvae develop in 2–4 days and, when mature, leave the manure to pupate in the surrounding soil.
 The complete life cycle from egg to adult requires 12–20 days, depending on climatic conditions.
 The diapausing adult overwinters within buildings and other protective places.